Utu rēhitatanga kurī

 Pay in person at our customer service counter.

-New registration
+New dog registration

-To register a new dog, you need to complete the dog registration form.
+To register a new dog or puppy, you need to complete the dog registration form.
+Once you've registered, you can renew your dog registration each year online.

-Changed your details?
+Changed yours or your dogs details?

 • change of owner for the dog

-• change of address of the dog
+• change of address for the dog

 • recent desexing